UmarMsani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups prints all the groups the current user is part of chown betty hello changes the owner of the file hello to the user betty touch hello will create empty file called hello
+groups prints all the groups the current user is part of chown betty hello changes the owner of the file hello to the user betty touch hello will create empty file called hello chmod u+x hello to adds execute permission to the owner of the file hello